 Apple has designed its 13-inch and 15-inch MacBook Pro laptops for different use cases.
 If you’re looking for an excellent portable computer but don’t need pro-level power, the 13-inch model is the one for you.
-If you have a heavy workload and need a device that won’t hold you back, however, go for the 15-inch MacBook Pro.
+If you have a heavy workload but aren’t swayed by the MacBook Pro 16, however, consider the 15-inch MacBook Pro.

 Now that Apple has updated the base 13-inch MacBook Pro to have the Touch Bar and quad-core 8th-generation Intel chips, it’s a seriously tempting option.
 Starting at $1,299, it’s Apple’s most affordable MacBook Pro and still packs in a beautiful display, industry-leading trackpad, and lightning-fast Thunderbolt 3 ports.
 That makes it a great option for the majority of consumers, but you should also consider the cheaper MacBook Air if you don’t need much in terms of extra power.

-The thing is, if raw power is what you need, the 15-inch version will be more up your street.
-Yes, you pay more for the privilege, but you likely won’t mind if you have demanding tasks that need to get crunched in the minimum time possible.
+But if you need more power and want to cash in on the 15-inch MacBook Pro price drops, this model could be right up your street.
+You likely won’t mind the extra cost over the MacBook Pro 13 if you have demanding tasks that need to get crunched in the minimum time possible.
 Not only do you get a roomier screen and bigger speakers, but you get far more in the way of customization.
 Being able to add a discrete graphics card alone may justify the step up in price.